theolivenbaum/resin/README.md

 IdenticalAngle and FoldAngle are properties of `IModel`.

-## Closest matching term vector (algorithm)
+## Closest matching term vector

 A query can consist of many sub queries, each carrying a list of query terms.
-Finding a query term's closest matching vector inside a space entails finding the correct column index file, finding the boundaries of each segment, querying each segment by finding the root node, represented on disk as the first block in the segment, deserializing it, calculating the cos angle between the query vector and the index vector, determining whether to go left or right based on if the angle is over IModel.FoldAngle or below/equal or whether to call it quits because the angle is 1 and nowhere in the segment can there exist a better match.
+Finding a query term's closest matching vector inside a space entails finding the correct column index file, finding the boundaries of each segment, querying the segments by finding the root node, represented on disk as the first block in each segment, deserializing it, calculating the cos angle between the query vector and the index vector, and determining whether to go left or right based on if the angle is over IModel.FoldAngle or below/equal or, calling it quits because the angle is 1 and nowhere in the segment can there exist a better match.

 ## APIs

-There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as JSON-friendly HTTP API.
+There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as JSON-friendly HTTP API following the principle that "what you can do locally your should also be able to do remotely".

 ## Apps